 There is plenty to do in the village, cable cars take you up to high vantage points, or there are great dayhikes near town.
-The nearby Pre St Didier spa is also a great way to relax if you arrive early.
 Courmayeur is a beautiful village, with cobblestoned pedestrian-only alleyways filled with comfortable cafes and stylish shops.
 You’ll meet your guide and group for dinner tonight.

 Courmayeur – After one of our favorite breakfasts at the Bouton d’Or, you’ll head out on a dayhike high above town.

-Courmayeur is an extremely atmospheric village, with cafes, bakeries, gelaterias, and stylish shops.
-To start your tour perhaps we’ll hike to the top of Mont Chétif, the steep pyramidal peak that guards the entrance to Val Veny on the southern end of Courmayeur.
-This is a grand panoramic hike but only one of the many options that start from this unique mountain village.
-If you’re still having trouble adjusting to the time difference Courmayeur is also great for people-watching and relaxing, perhaps even taking a short trip on your own down to the Pre St. Didier Spa with its renowned natural mineral baths.
+If you’re still having trouble adjusting to the time difference, Courmayeur is also great for people-watching and relaxing, perhaps even taking a short trip on your own down to the Pre St. Didier Spa with its renowned natural mineral baths.
 You’ll again have dinner with your group in Courmayeur tonight and discuss the following day’s hike to Rifugio Bonatti.

 la Fouly – The Italian side of Mont Blanc is steep and rocky, and the Grand Jorasses rivals Mont Blanc as the focal point of our views on one of the highlight hikes of the tour.

 On this stage of the TMB, we’ll cross the Grand Col Ferret and into Switzerland, with rolling green meadows filled with happy cows.
 We’ll descend to la Fouly, and tiny village at the end of a quiet valley in Switzerland.
 Our luggage will be transferred here from Courmayeur.